-Syntax In C and C++, the syntax of the cache directive is
+1593 Syntax In C and C++, the syntax of the cache directive is

 '''

-#pragma acc cache( var-list ) new-line
+#pragma acc cache( [readonly:]var-list ) new-line

 '''

-In Fortran, the syntax of the cache directive is
+1594 In Fortran, the syntax of the cache directive is

 '''

-!$acc cache ( var-list )
+!$acc cache( [readonly:]var-list )

 '''

-The entries in var-list must be single array elements or simple subarray.
+A var in a cache directive must be a single array element or a simple subarray.
 In C and C++, a simple subarray is an array name followed by an extended array range specification in brackets, with start and length, such as where the lower bound is a constant, loop invariant, or the for loop index variable plus or minus a constant or loop invariant, and the length is a constant.